IBM/tririga-indoor-maps/docs/_pages/troubleshooting.markdown

 1. If the building rotation or zoom isn't ideal, then change the Zoom and Rotation properties on the building.
 A zoom level of around 20 is typically good.

+1. If you find issues when selecting a room (real name doesn't appear, room description isn't correct, etc.), then check the ID of the space.
+The ID property is what is used to look up the space in Esri.

 ## Overview of Esri Components

 * [ArcGIS Indoors](https://www.esri.com/en-us/arcgis/products/arcgis-indoors/overview "ArcGIS Indoors Overview")